jdzamoraDev/Python_practices/README.md

-# python_practices
+# python_practice
-All my python learning is stored here
+Here all the practices carried out in python are stored